RalicaYordanova/curated-vintage-intelligence/data/sample/README.md

 This directory contains non-sensitive sample datasets for development, testing and demonstration purposes.

-Private market data is not stored in this repository.
+Private market data is not stored in this repo.